 Many people were ecstatic when Robinhood revealed that they would be trading in cryptos.
 After all, Robinhood allowed investors to buy without paying any additional costs.
 Adding cryptocurrency to their trade list, according to some analysts, would trigger massive business disruptions.

-They argued this new development would prove a game-changer, one expected to dethrone Coinbase, or at the very least, give it a run for its money.
+They said that this breakthrough would be a game-changer, one that would dethrone Coinbase or give it a fight for its money.
 Why?
-Because those who traded on the Coinbase app got hit with significant trading fees.
+Because individuals who used the Coinbase app to trade were charged with hefty trading costs.

 Coinbase vs Robinhood

 Why is Coinbase so popular?
 For starters, it permits you to export your tokens from their site.

 Can put it another way, Coinbase let you keep these tokens in a hardware wallet for added security.
 You may also use these tokens to buy cryptocurrencies on another exchange.